Probate Q&A Series

 1. Who files: Usually the personal representative (to fix the issue) or an interested person or the surety (to raise the issue).
 Where: The Estates Division of the Clerk of Superior Court in the county where the estate is pending in North Carolina.
 What: A request to modify bond and/or a new bond filing; in many counties this is handled with North Carolina AOC bond and modification forms (commonly used forms include a bond form and a motion/application to modify bond).
 When: As soon as the lapse/cancellation/insufficiency is discovered, and before the personal representative receives or disburses additional estate funds.

 2. Clerk review and restrictions: The clerk may require proof of current bonding, require an increased amount, or restrict activity until the bond is corrected.
-Timing varies by county and by whether a hearing is required for the requested relief.
+If the clerk enters an order requiring a new bond or additional security, the order must give the personal representative at least 5 days and no more than 15 days to comply.
+Timing otherwise varies by county and by whether a hearing is required for the requested relief.

-3. Hearing and possible removal: If the surety petitions for relief or if the bond issue creates a serious risk to the estate, the clerk can set a hearing and may order relief that protects the estate, which can include requiring new security or removing the personal representative and appointing a successor.
+3. Hearing and possible revocation/removal: If the surety petitions for relief or if the bond issue creates a serious risk to the estate, the clerk can set a hearing and may order relief that protects the estate, which can include requiring new security, removing the personal representative, or discharging the surety from future liability.
+If the personal representative then fails to provide the required bond or security, the clerk must proceed with summary revocation of letters.

 Exceptions & Pitfalls